The Reboot Journal

 28 Days to be more mindful, think differently and be better.

-When I wrote the best-selling book, Reboot Your Thinking three years ago, its success caught me a bit by surprise, mostly because the book deals with concepts and ideas that are really hard for most people to face when thinking about their own lives: shame, guilt, pain, and trauma among them.
+When I wrote the best-selling book, Reboot Your Thinking, three years ago, its success caught me a bit by surprise, mostly because the book deals with concepts and ideas that are really hard for most people to face when thinking about their own lives: shame, guilt, pain, and trauma among them.

-But the overwhelming feedback that came from readers on the book’s release was that they really DID want to feel those things, and work through those feelings, instead of just cramming them down and hoping they would go away.
+But the overwhelming feedback that came from readers on the book’s release was that they really did want to feel those things, and work through those feelings, instead of just cramming them down and hoping they would go away.

-By encouraging people to think purposefully about things like shame, guilt, criticism, resilience, gratitude and happiness, the book also forced people to focus much more on their present moment, which is the safest place for you to initiate some change from.
+By encouraging people to think purposefully about things like shame, guilt, criticism, resilience, gratitude, and happiness, the book also forced people to focus much more on their present moment, which is the safest place for you to initiate some change from.